destacks/tc/README.md

 ## Credits

-The biggest shout-out to [`clsx`](https://github.com/lukeed/clsx) and [`tailwind-merge`](https://github.com/dcastil/tailwind-merge).
-TC is just a super-thin wrapper around them.
-They do more than 99.9% of the work and deserve all the credit.
+The biggest shout-out goes to [`clsx`](https://github.com/lukeed/clsx) and [`tailwind-merge`](https://github.com/dcastil/tailwind-merge).
+TC acts as a super-thin wrapper around these libraries.
+They do the heavy lifting, accounting for more than 99.9% of the work, and deserve all the credit.

 ## License